MrAsacker/Gemini-ChatBOT/README.md

 ## ✨ Features

 - **Conversational AI**: Chat with Gemini, powered by Google’s Gemini API.
-- **Secure API Key**: API key is hidden using a Vercel serverless function.
+- **Secure API Key**: Gemini API key is hidden using a Vercel serverless function (api/gemini.js).
+The frontend fetches /api/gemini, and the backend uses the API key from environment variables.
+The key is never exposed to the browser.
 - **Persistent Chat History**: Chats are saved in your browser and can be renamed, pinned, or deleted.
 - **File Uploads**: Send images and files to the chatbot.
 - **Voice Input**: Use your microphone to send messages.